 Action: Offer cost share and other incentives to landowners to participate in restoration of wetlands.

 Action: Assist with development of Agricultural Wetland Banking program.

+Objective E: Preserve and enhance water quality by enforcing the Buffer Law

+Action: Assist landowner with establishment

+Action: Assist landowners with technical designs of alternative practices

+Action: Enforce non complicance of the Buffer Law

 Polk County Local Water Management Plan will identify any new or yet to date undiscovered exotic and invasive plant or animal species for prevention and management practices.